 Alongside each medication is the parasitical, fungal or bacterial disease it can be used for.

 As with any treatments, extreme care is necessary when administering to an already weakened fish.
-If a fish starts to turn over on its side, the treatment is too strong.
+If a fish starts to turn over on its side or gasp at the surface, the treatment is too strong.
 Remove the fish from the treatment immediately and once it has fully recovered, try dosing with half the strength.

 It is safer to under dose initially until the fish starts to regain some strength, then slowly increase the medication to the required strength.